Get

 Great Pyrenees Overview

-Image by: Danita Delimont, Shutterstock
+Image Credit: Danita Delimont, Shutterstock

 Personality

-Originally bred to guard sheep, the Great Pyrenees had to learn to conserve its energy until it was time to fight and protect.
+Originally bred to guard sheep, the Great Pyrenees had to learn to conserve their energy until it was time to fight and protect.
 This trait makes them loyal protectors of their humans, but they’re somewhat wary and hostile toward strangers.
 They also have an independent streak, which can make obedience training a little challenging.

-Despite their size and protective nature, they’re not overly active and don’t require much exercise.
+Despite their size and protective nature, they’re not too active and don’t require much exercise.
 They are also calm and gentle, making them a great companion for families with children who know how to interact with dogs.
-They will also generally get along well with pets they have grown up with, but they also enjoy their alone time.
+They will also generally get along well with pets they have grown up with, but they enjoy their alone time.

 Training and Exercise

-Regarding training, the Great Pyrenees was bred to work without guidance and is therefore relatively independent.
-Even though they are intelligent, obedience training may require some extra patience.
-They focus on protecting their flock, so when you teach them basic commands such as stay or sit, they may take some time to learn them.
+Regarding training, the Great Pyrenees was bred to work without guidance and is relatively independent.
+Even though they are intelligent, obedience training may require extra patience.
+They focus on protecting their flock, so when you teach them basic commands such as stay or sit, they may take time to learn them.
 However, early training and socialization will help your Pyrenees grow into a well-mannered and well-adjusted dog.

-Image by: outdoor-Mikhail Farina, Shutterstock
+Image Credit: Mikhail Farina, Shutterstock

 Health

 The Great Pyrenees is generally a healthy breed with a lifespan of 10–12 years.
 As an owner, it is crucial to be aware of the dog’s predisposed health issues and provide them with the best care to live long and happy lives.
-Health issues they’re predisposed to, and reputable breeders should screen for, include growth disorders, patella luxation, eye disorders, neural degeneration, and gastric dilatation and volvulus (GDV).
+Health issues they’re predisposed to, which reputable breeders should screen for, include growth disorders, patella luxation, eye disorders, neural degeneration, and gastric dilatation and volvulus (GDV).

-It is vital to keep up with annual vet visits and vaccinations and to take preventative measures by administering tick, flea, and worm preventatives.
+It is vital to keep up with annual vet visits and vaccinations and to take preventative measures by administering tick, flea, and worm medications.
 Maintaining preventative care and a healthy diet will help your dog live happily for many years.

 Diet